7.6 Mechanisms of early detection and signposting of young people facing health risks

 The distribution of designer drugs through dealers and efficient online channels could be considered a more serious problem, for which there is little empirical research on young people and the general population.
 Their popularity is due to their relatively low prices and easy access.
 In socially marginalised communities (among marginalised urban youth and young people in underprivileged rural communities), there is also a growing trend towards the use of home-made drugs.

 Research among young people indicates an increase in the intensity of lifetime or monthly cannabis use.
-According to the Health Behaviour in School-aged Children 2018 survey, 15% of boys have tried cannabis once in his life (it was 12% in 2014) and 8% of them tried it in the last 30 days (it was 5% in 2014).
+According to the Health Behaviour in School-aged Children 2018 survey, 15% of boys have tried cannabis once in their life (it was 12% in 2014), and 8% of them tried it in the last 30 days (it was 5% in 2014).
 In the 2022 survey results, 16.9% of the school-aged young people in the 9-11th grade reported that they tried cannabis.

 Drug prevention in the Catching-up Settlements programme